 Place seals and rings on jars.
-Tighten finger tight.
+I’ve got a video on just what tighten finger tight means.
 You really don’t have to crank down hard; snug is fine.

-Place jars on the rack in the canner.
-The rack will keep your jars off the bottom and will also keep them from hitting each other.
+Place the filled jars upright on the rack in the canner.
+The rack will keep your jars off the bottom.

-The rack should be built so that it rests on the sides of the canner, keeping the jars above the water until you have it loaded and then can lower it down.
-The picture shows the jars lowered into the canner.
+Most water bath canners come with a canning rack.
+This rack is built so that it rests on the sides of the canner, keeping the jars above the water until you have it loaded and then you can lower it down.
+The picture below shows the jars lowered into the canner.

 Water needs to flow freely around each jar.
 Add hot water if needed until the jars are covered by 2 inches of water.

 You can also process jars in any pot deep enough to have jars fully covered in boiling water.

 You will need to put something under the jars to work as a rack and keep them off the bottom.
 A neighbor of mine uses a small piece of board.
 I’ve also heard of using a hand towel.

 You’ll also need something to securely hold the jars to place them in the canner.
 A jar lifter works for this.

 Water bath canners and canning tools are not too expensive, so it may be worth it to just get one.